 The following fees apply to faculty directed exams:

-- KSU Online Course Final Exam: No Fee
+- KSU Online Course Final Exam (one per semester): No Fee

 On test day, remember to bring your KSU testing center appointment ticket (with bar code).